-Special care should be taken when offering compensation or prizes in a draw that the method of collecting payment or the prize or entering a draw does not compromise the confidentiality of the participant.
+Special care should be taken when offering compensation or prizes in a draw that the method of entering a draw, or of dispersing payments or prizes does not compromise the confidentiality of the participant.

 Unlike clinical research, it is acceptable in behavioural and social science research to include reference to remuneration on recruitment posters because a) the value of the remuneration is usually smaller than that offered in clinical trials and the risks are not as great and b) if there is no benefit to the participant, the researcher may need to offer an incentive.

 Article 3.12 of TCPS 2 states that "Evidence of consent shall be contained either in a signed consent form or in documentation by the researcher of another appropriate means of consent".
 Indicate who will ask for consent (e.g., the Principal Investigator, Co-investigator(s), and/or research assistant(s).
 The BREB recognizes that written consent is not necessarily appropriate for research with particular populations.
 Article 10.2 of TCPS 2 also states that "Under a variety of circumstances, signed written consent is not appropriate in qualitative research".
 If you are obtaining oral consent, please attach a copy of the script you will use to describe the study and obtain consent to section 9.2 of the application.

 In some situations, it is possible for exceptions to be made to the general rules regarding informed consent.
 Contexts where this might occur are research involving deception, naturalistic observation studies, studies in virtual space, studies involving secondary use of data, etc. Please be aware that if you are asking for a waiver or alteration of the requirement for informed consent, 5 requirements must be met:

 - The research involves no more than minimal risk to participants;